Skip to content

 • Enter the verification code from your device.

-• Select the checkbox Trust this device for 30 days.
+• Tick the Trust this device for 30 days box.

-If you revoke trust from a device, you’ll have to enter your verification code the next time you try to log in from this device.
-To revoke trust for a device:
+If you revoke trust of a device, you’ll have to enter your verification code the next time you try to log in from this device.
+To revoke trust of a device:

 • Under Account Maintenance, click on Devices.